BeingTomGreen/zomfkit-api/readme.md

 - Add API rates & possibly authentication
 - Start adding other endpoints!
 - Setup GH pages for Docs?
-- Ensure correct HTTP error codes are used when no data is found (`/api/v1/actions/kshghadgk` currently return 200 OK)
 - Tests :'(

 ### License